All Episodes

 Was it all an image or a mirage?

-Was it media that let them get away with all the screw-ups and so forth and praise them for having the guts and courage to try these things and look at how bold and brave, and they created a lot of fear in people.
+Was it media that let them get away with all the screw-ups and so forth and praised them for having the guts and courage to try these things and look at how bold and brave, and they created a lot of fear in people.

-There's no question, we haven't seen any evidence of this.
+We haven't seen any evidence of this.

-Now, is it maybe it's because Mrs. Clinton's the one that's leading this thing and she just not competent.
+Now, is it maybe it's because Mrs. Clinton's the one that's leading this thing and she just not competent?

-But I'm folks, I'm I'm here to tell you.
+But folks, I'm here to tell you.

-You can't take this guy out.
+You can't take this guy out?

 There is something seriously wrong here.